igorkulman/SwiftPascalInterpreter/README.md

 ### Symbol table

 The [Symbol table](https://github.com/igorkulman/SwiftPascalInterpreter/blob/symbol-table/SwiftPascalInterpreter/SwiftPascalInterpreter/Symbol%20table/SymbolTable.swift) holds all the symbols used by a Pascal program, currently built in types (Integer, Real) and declared variable names.
 The symbol table is build by [Symbol table builder](https://github.com/igorkulman/SwiftPascalInterpreter/blob/symbol-table/SwiftPascalInterpreter/SwiftPascalInterpreter/Symbol%20table/SymbolTableBuilder.swift) from a Pascal program AST by walking the AST recursively.
+It also makes sure that only declared variables and are used in the Pascal program.

 ### Interpreter